lacrypta/typescript-opentimestamps/README.md

 ## Background

 The OpenTimestamps project currently hosts a number of Server, Client, and CLI [implementations](https://opentimestamps.org/#code-repositories).
-This is our contribution to the list, adding TypeScript to the list.
+This is our contribution to that list, adding TypeScript to it.

 The project may be used as-is in Typescript directly, or it may be compiled and packaged for usage in the browser or NodeJS modules.